 Creating a culture that breeds success and allows each team member to reach their sales goals is a key responsibility of a Sales Leader.
 For me, this means preparing my sales team to control all aspects of the sales cycle to ensure they can close.
 I support this through showing them rather than telling them, which means leading by example.
 I have my team come with me to as many relevant meetings with customers, listen to all my phone calls on desk, and share my wins and losses.

 Though when a specific problem arises with my team, I use a process that encourages them to problem solve to create a solution that can be long lasting, instead of simply getting an instant answer from me.

 Besides commission, how do you incentivize your team?

 It varies tremendously, as you have to learn and work out what each salesperson truly gets motivated by.
 Obviously, money is the norm, though other variables can make an impact in incentivising your team.
 An example has been creating an exclusive reward for those in my team who exceed a particularly high sales number.

 This allows those successful individuals to feel part of an exclusive group of top performers.
 Though for a team, setting regular group targets and subsequent rewards in place that allow you to celebrate together is good practice.

 What do you look for when hiring new recruits?

 Overall, I personally look for new recruits who display an entrepreneurial attitude.
-People, who have a desire to build a business, rather than those who simply want to be an employee, will likely be more successful.
-In addition, I look to hire those whom have had real hardship in their lives, though because of their tenacity, perseverance, and resilience, have managed to grow from it both in their personal and professional lives.
+People who have a desire to build a business, rather than those who simply want to be an employee, will likely be more successful.
+In addition, I look to hire those who have had real hardship in their lives, though because of their tenacity, perseverance, and resilience, have managed to grow from it both in their personal and professional lives.
 These are great traits to have as a Salesperson.

 Lastly, I really check if someone I am deciding to hire has the ability to see challenges as opportunities and to “smell” or “sniff out” money.
 Typically these are the traits that you are born with and cannot train or develop.